 Don’t forget about timing.
 As a family, decide when cell phones can be used in the house and when they will be off-limits.
 Will there be phone-free times at family meals?
 Can phones stay in bedrooms during sleeping hours?
 Perhaps all family members can leave phones in a location away from the dining room table at meal times.
 Moreover, many families now charge phones overnight in a central location away from bedrooms.

-Finally, setting an example with phone or PDA is one of the most effective teaching strategies that a parent can use.
+Finally, setting an example with a phone or PDA is one of the most effective teaching strategies that a parent can use.
 Use your phone wisely.
 In the final analysis, our actions speak louder than our words.